HOW-TO GUIDES

 How much does it cost to replace a shower pan?

-Shower drain cover removal
+Shower drain cover removal: step-by-step process

 Removing a shower drain cover can sometimes be fairly straightforward.